 Young spent 100 days in solitude engaging in the daily ritual of dousing himself with ice water in the dead of winter.
 One of the marathon monks of Mt.
 Hiei Young met had done that practice for twelve years: plus sitting motionless for nine days without taking food or water.

 Why?
 To become an extraordinary being, whose happiness was not dependent on conditions.
 They put themselves through twelve years of voluntary suffering out of compassion for their fellow human beings.
 Monks who complete the twelve-year training then make themselves available to the public.
-People from the community come and visit them at their temple, where they listen, offer teachings, and serve as an example of someone who had endured great hardship and made it through.
+People from the community come and visit them at their temple, where the monks listen, offer teachings, and serve as an example of someone who had endured great hardship and made it through.

 Young is quick to point out that we don’t have to go to those extremes to achieve significant benefits from meditation practice.
 The monks simply did this as a way of front loading their training.
 The rest of us don’t need to go to a monastery.
 All of us will endure extreme challenges and suffering during our life times.
 Sooner or later, the monastery will come to us.